Salt in His Shoes

 Little Basketball

 A boldly illustrated book full of fun riddles about basketball.
 Basic concepts about the game are introduced on each page.
-Little readers will learn about colorful jerseys, the perfect basketball sneakers, all the equipment, and so much more.
+Little readers will learn about colorful jerseys, the perfect sneakers, all the equipment, and so much more.

 Let's Play Basketball